sonikasri04/sonikasri04/README.md

 -->

-I am Sonika Srinivas, a Grad Student who has professinal experience as a Software Developer of 2+ years in building cloud-native data platforms and scalable ETL pipelines.
+I am Sonika Srinivas, a graduate student with 2+ years of professional software development experience in building cloud-native data platforms and scalable ETL pipelines.
 My expertise includes **Python, SQL, and Azure**, with a strong focus on performance optimization, reliability, and cross-functional collaboration.

 I combine a strong analytical foundation with a creative approach to data visualization, designing dashboards in **Streamlit, Tableau, and Power BI** that turn complex datasets into actionable business insights.